The Dynamics of The Night Watch

 lots of pixels, but little personage.

-Far less has been written about how and why Rembrandt combined his individual sketches of these civic guards (wealthy men dressed in vintage finery) into a snapshot of a highly dynamic event.
+Far less has been written about how and why Rembrandt combined his individual sketches of these civic guards (for the most part very wealthy men dressed in vintage finery) into a snapshot of a highly dynamic event.

 Beyond its chiaroscuro, The Night Watch is unique for its movement.
 Rembrandt broke with the tradition of static militia portraits by introducing multiple conflicting actions and overlapping moments in time.

-The musket firing in the center is incompatible with the marching and drumming.
+The musket firing03 in the center is incompatible with the marching and drumming.

-The two leaders stride toward the illuminated center.
-A musketeer beside them blows on his glowing wicks, not paying any attention to what happens around him.
-Behind them, the pikeman lifts his lance, blocking several others.
+The captain16 and his lieutenant21 stride toward the illuminated center.
+A musketeer23 beside them blows gunpowder from the flash pan of his musket on his glowing wicks, not paying any attention to what happens around him.
+Behind them, a pikeman22 lifts his lance, blocking several others.

-The sergeant on the right advances with his halberd in attack position.
-The ensign has just swung his enormous flag; a pose that makes descending the steps nearly impossible.
+The sergeant27 on the right advances with his halberd in attack position.
+The ensign12 has just swung his enormous flag which he holds at the very end; a pose that makes descending the steps nearly impossible.

 Meanwhile, the sergeant on the left sits calmly on the bridge, waiting for the rear guards to pass.
-Behind him, an unknown musketeer holds his gun at rest.
+The unknown musketeer behind him holds his gun at rest.
 He is not going anywhere.

 Many stances in The Night Watch match de Gheyn’s illustrations, though Rembrandt freely altered them.
 With his own father Harmen having lost the use of a hand while preparing a musket, Rembrandt may have used this commission to comment on the militia’s sloppy technique, or simply to amuse himself at the expense of these wealthy amateurs acting a militia play.